sassoftware/viya4-monitoring-kubernetes/logging/README.md

       storageClass: alt-storage  # Uncommented to direct ES to alt-storage storageClass
 ```

+### Workload Node Placement

+By default, logging components get deployed to cluster nodes **not**
+with `workload.sas.com/class` taints.
+On Microsoft Azure, this will result
+in pods being deployed on nodes in the `system` nodepool.
+This is
+the recommended approach so logging components will continue to function even
+if `workload.sas.com/class`-tainted nodes are scaled to zero.

+To enable logging components to participate in the SAS Viya workload node
+placement strategy, set `NODE_PLACEMENT_ENABLE` or `MON_NODE_PLACEMENT_ENABLE`
+to `true` in `$USER_DIR/logging/user.env`.

 ### Evaluate Storage Considerations

 #### Provision Persistent Volumes or Persistent Volume Claims